 By Ad Bal

-“We are facing unprecedented volatility in the poultry business worldwide”, says Nan-Dirk Mulder, senior global animal protein specialist of Rabobank.
+“We are facing unprecedented volatility in the poultry business worldwide”, says Nan-Dirk Mulder, senior global animal protein specialist at Rabobank.
 Mulder refers to the Poultry Quarterly Q4 of Rabobank which was launched recently.

 “With no doubt, the clear cause is the Covid-19 pandemic which heavily attacks the world community”, he continues.
 “This strongly influences consumer markets, due to restrictions on people movements like lockdowns.
 These highly impact “out-of-home” poultry consumption.
 Furthermore, economies worldwide have moved into a deep recession, which impacts consumer purchasing power.
 The impact of the current and possible new waves of Covid-19 will make markets more volatile and price driven.
 This is unpredictable however.
 Only a while ago, prices went down up to 9 percent, whereas shortly thereafter they went up 3 to 4 percent again.
 New waves could again shake up market conditions.

 But not just this, also the African Swine Fever outbreak in Asia and foreign exchange rates have a substantial impact on the global poultry market.
 Apart from the traditional “wet markets” in most markets worldwide, there’s a strong shift from foodservice/restaurants to retail markets.
 After all, consumers hardly or don’t go out for dinner in a restaurant.
-In the EU alone, sales to foodservice markets declined with by around 50 percent.
+In the EU alone, sales to foodservice markets declined by around 50 percent.
 In other markets like US and China we have seen similar drops.
-Also, collapse of tourism across the world in the past months, heavily impacted the foodservice segment. “
+Also, collapse of tourism across the world in the past months heavily impacted the foodservice segment.”

 Restricted supply strategy